Suzanne Tierney, CEO/President – Suzanne@lupusgreaterohio.org

 Finally, I am also a proud wife and mom to two beautiful young ladies.
 When I have a moment alone, I can be found making vegetarian food, addictively reading, exercising, and sneaking chocolate out of the office candy jar.”

-Victoria Hornikel, Fundraising and Development Coordinator – Victoria@lupusgreaterohio.org
+Victoria Hornikel, Fundraising and Events Coordinator – Victoria@lupusgreaterohio.org

 Aletha Acree, Community Outreach Coordinator – Aletha@lupusgreaterohio.org